Balram Shukla: Life

 Shukla hails from Sohrauna Raja village in Maharajganj, Uttar Pradesh.
 His father is a retired school teacher.
 His initial education was at Maharajganj.
 He received a Bachelor of Arts degree from Gorakhpur and Master of Arts degrees in Sanskrit and Persian from University of Delhi.
 Shukla topped in both subjects and received the C D Deshmukh gold medal.
 Shukla then received a PhD in Sanskrit grammar from the University of Delhi.
 Shukla took up research in Persian after completing his research in Sanskrit.

 Since 2004, Shukla has taught in various colleges affiliated to the University of Delhi, including Hindu College and Hans Raj College.
 Currently, he is a professor in University of Delhi's Department of Sanskrit.

-From 2020-2022, he was a research fellow at the Indian Institute of Advanced Study (IIAS) Shimla.
+From 2020 to 2022, he was a research fellow at the Indian Institute of Advanced Study (IIAS) Shimla.
 He worked on the topic, "प्राकृत कविता के चारुत्व के भाषिक प्रयोजक".
 His project aims to identify and explicate those linguistic peculiarities of Prakrit languages which have been exploited by poets to embellish their poetry and transcend the beauty of prior literature.

-From 2023-2026, he will serve as the director of Swami Vivekananda Cultural Centre, Tehran, Iran with diplomatic rank of First Secretary.
+From 2023 to 2026, he will serve as the director of Swami Vivekananda Cultural Centre, Tehran, Iran with diplomatic rank of First Secretary.

 Recognition

 Shukla is recognized as one of the foremost young scholars of Sanskrit today.
 He is well known in India and Iran for his knowledge of Sanskrit and Persian, his expertise in Sanskrit grammar, and his poetry in Sanskrit.
 He often translates Persian poetry into Sanskrit in the same metre as the original.

 Shukla has translated 100 Ghazals of Rumi along with several appendices, directly from Persian into Hindi.
-The book was recently launched in Iran’s Art Bureau in the presence of the author.
+The book was recently launched in Iran's Art Bureau in the presence of the author.
 Literary critics have immensely praised the book for being a pioneering work in Hindi and as a model for translation.
 From a review in The Hindu : "The book is a model of how translations of poetic works should be presented so that the readers may become familiar not only with the beauty of the poetry but also the richness of the literary traditions of that language, history of translations, meaning of words and basic principles of its grammar."

 Shukla's Persian odes have recently been collected in a volume called "Haft Shaair az Fardaa" which contain sample-poems of 7 non-Iranian young Persian poets.